danielepiccone/ng-pageslide/readme.md

 An [AngularJS](http://angularjs.org/) directive which slides another panel over your browser to reveal an additional interaction pane.

-It does all the css manipulation needed to position your content off canvas with html attibutes and it does not depend on jQuery
+It does all the css manipulation needed to position your content off canvas.

 See it in action [HERE](http://dpiccone.github.io/ng-pageslide/examples/)